maasa-k/spcala-pets/README.md

 ## Code of Conduct

-Everyone interacting in the SpcaEvents project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/spca_events/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SpcalaPets project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/spcala_pets/blob/master/CODE_OF_CONDUCT.md).